Imperial Korean Armed Forces: Provincial Army

 The Board of Marshals administers the provincial armies.
 In May 1896, they expanded and divided them into eight battalions ranging from 200 to 600 troops and assigned battalion commanders (majors) to command them.
 But in September 1896, the standard number of troops in a unit drew to 400 troops, and they expanded into fourteen battalions with 5,600 troops.
 They also served as a transitional military unit to reorganize outdated soldiers into the first modern provincial army, the Garrison Guard.
-In 1899.
-On June 30th, 1900, King Gojong ordered the Board of Marshals to incorporate some provincial battalions into the Garrison Guard.
+On June 30, 1900, King Gojong ordered the Board of Marshals to incorporate some provincial battalions into the Garrison Guard.
 At first, the military deployed one garrison guard battalion to Jeonju and Pyongyang, and each battalion consisted of two companies.
 However, in the case of the garrison guard battalion in Pyeongyang, which was in charge of the defense of the north, it followed the central army method of one battalion of 1,000 men divided by five companies.
 The Garrison Guard forces grew significantly to prevent foreign interference and stabilize the regime.
 In July 1900, the army established 18 battalions into six Garrison Guard regiments with headquarters in Ganghwa, Suwon, Daegu, Pyongyang, Bukcheong, Uiju, and Jeju.
-Which then on August 1901 expanded into six divisions totaling 18,000 soldiers.
+Which then in August 1901 expanded into six regiments totaling 18,000 soldiers.